etashj/mangapark-dl/README.md

 # mangapark-dl
-A folder/cbz downloader for manga from mangapark v5.3.
+ - A folder/cbz downloader for manga from mangapark v5.3.
 Uses chrome OR safari drivers via selenium.
+ - This project is for educational purposes only.
+I do not condone piracy.

 ## Usage
 Clone the repository and change into the directory.
 Optionally create a venv and run the command
 ```